o-wrobel/CaveSlave/README.md

 WASD to move the camera around

-E and Q to respectively zoom in and out
+Mouse wheel to zoom in and out

 Left mouse button to place a tile